On This Page[Hide][Show]

 An incontestability clause prevents insurance companies from canceling your disability insurance policy after a certain period unless you’ve committed fraud.
 Understanding this clause can save you from future headaches and give you peace of mind.
 In the following sections, we’ll explain how this clause works, why it’s important, and what you need to look for.
 Stick around to learn how this small but powerful feature works.

-Understanding Incontestability Clauses in Disability Insurance Policies
+Understanding Incontestability Clauses In Disability Insurance Policies

 The incontestability clause in disability insurance policies is crucial in providing protection and security to policyholders.
 This clause essentially states that the insurance company cannot contest the policy’s validity for any reason other than non-payment of premiums after a certain period of time from the policy’s effective date.